VaniaTominc/GA-Project-04/README.md

 + Open project and open a terminal inside your chosen code editor.
     - Split terminal in two windows:
-        * Use 1st terminal for back-end by typing truffluxe and type:
+        * Use 1st terminal for backend by typing truffluxe and type:
             + ```pipenv``` to install Python packages,
             + ```pipenv shell``` to enter virtual environment,
             + ```python manage.py makemigrations``` to prepare migrations,